The Writing Center’s Mission Statement

 Some helpful MLA resources:

-The MLA’s Works Cited entry practice template (pdf file)
+- The MLA’s Works Cited entry practice template (pdf)